allegro/allegro.tech/_posts/2018-04-26-From-Java-to-Kotlin-and-Back-Again.md

 ```

 Can you?
 Yes, but it’s not that simple.
 The above code is wrong and throws NPE from `parseInt()`.
-Monadic-style `map` is executed only if the value is present, otherwise,
+The monadic-style `map` is executed only if the value is present.
-null is just passed by.
+Otherwise, null is just passed by.
 That’s why `map` is so handy.
 Unfortunately, Kotlin’s `let` doesn’t work that way.
 It’s just called on everything from the left, including nulls.